OntoUML/ontouml-models/scripts/validate-metadata-yaml.md

 - language-tag format for `language`;
 - common repository quality rules, such as preferring DBLP/ORCID contributor identifiers and DOI/DBLP source identifiers.

 The validator is intentionally YAML-level tooling.
-RDF/SHACL validation should still be applied to generated Turtle files as a separate stage.
+Neither it nor the current submission workflow runs a SHACL or JSON Schema validation engine.
+The workflow parses generated Turtle and checks particular generation/synchronization rules; that does not establish SHACL conformance or model semantics.
+See the [submission validation boundary](process-new-model-submission.md#what-the-helper-checks-before-generation).

 ## Mandatory fields

-The minimum mandatory fields are aligned with the catalog metadata schema and the existing repository metadata.yaml files:
+The following shows the **YAML validator's minimum mandatory fields**, not a complete submission:

 ```yaml
 title: Reference Ontology of Trust